NixOS/release-wiki/src/Final-Release.md

     comm -13 <(jq -r 'keys[]' old.json | sort) <(jq -r 'keys[]' new.json | sort) | wc -l
     ```

+- Write the final announcement and PR it against [nixos-homepage](https://github.com/nixos/nixos-homepage).

+  1. Add a compressed version of the NixOS logo ([25.05 example](https://github.com/NixOS/nixos-homepage/blob/7b1991b67a1565832170dcb53d5cf580d9cb3bcb/core/src/assets/logo/nixos-logo-25.05-warbler-lores.png)).
+The logo should have a width of 512px.

+  1. The announcement is located under `core/src/content/blog/announcements/` ([25.05 example](https://github.com/NixOS/nixos-homepage/blob/7b1991b67a1565832170dcb53d5cf580d9cb3bcb/core/src/content/blog/announcements/2025-05-23_nixos-25.05.md)).

+  This allows the outreach team to review the announcement.
+Feel free to poke them for review.
+  Make sure to push to a branch on the `nixos-homepage` repository, not your own fork, so the CI actions work properly.

 ## At final release time

 ### On the master branch